The church was built to the design of a German architect, Theo Korner

 It is a lovely little church, and when one enters the building it is not difficult to

-is built of Italian marble which came from the
+notice the sanctuary which is built of Italian marble which came from the

 unlikely source of the Regent Hotel, The Strand, London.